Stories from Syria: meet Alia

-Alia is 32 and has lived in Village 5 in the Azraq refugee camp for three years.
+Alia is 32 and has lived in the Azraq refugee camp for three years.
 She has six children, two girls and four boys, aged between just six months and nine years old.

 Alia was six months pregnant when she and her family fled Syria.
 They made it to the border with Jordan, where they spent the next four months living in a tent.
 Some days, they didn’t even have water.

 It was while they were here that Alia gave birth to her daughter, Judy.
 Then a sandstorm hit the area and – worried about the baby’s survival – the family headed for Jordan.

 “We had nothing, only the few small bags we brought with us from home,” Alia says.
 “My clothes were covered in blood because I had only recently given birth.”